-If appropriate we would access further support and advice from outside agencies through the DAF process and access additional funding from the Local Authority if a child’s needs exceed the funding available in our delegated budget.
+If appropriate we would access further support and advice from outside agencies through the TAFprocess and access additional funding from the Local Authority if a child’s needs exceed the funding available in our delegated budget.

 7. What are the arrangements for consulting parents of children with special educational needs about, and involving such parents, in the education of their child?

 From the very beginning of any child’s educational journey with us, we work hard to engage parents and build positive home-school relationships.
-Daily opportunities for contact are provided through the 15 minute daily challenge time at the beginning of the school day (years Foundation 2 to Year 3) when parents are encouraged to stay with their children and engage in classroom activities, and teachers are available for brief conversations.
+Daily opportunities for contact are provided through class time at the beginning of the school day (Infant School only) when parents are encouraged to stay with their children and engage in classroom activities, and teachers are available for brief conversations.
 If a longer conversation is felt necessary then a time can be made with the class teacher.
 Our universal offer also includes three parents’ evenings and termly reports.
 These reports also include information about any intervention support the child is receiving.